Here's a breakdown of some of the benefits and drawbacks of Personify personal loans.

 - Enter your full name and address, phone number, date of birth and Social Security number.
 Tell Personify how much you want to borrow, how you’ll use the loan, your monthly post-tax income and the source of your income.
 You’ll also provide details about your employer and how often you receive your income.

 - Next, give Personify permission to contact you and pull your credit reports.

 - Like all lenders, Personify will do a “hard” credit check, which can adversely impact your credit score.

 - Personify says that you’ll receive a same-day response on whether you qualify and how much you can borrow, along with your loan terms.

 - If you qualify for the loan and accept the loan terms, Personify says that you should receive your funds within 24 to 48 hours.

-Personify does offer a support phone number at (888) 578-9546, but you will have to fill out your application entirely online.
+Personify does offer a support phone number at (888) 578-9546, but you’ll have to fill your application out entirely online.

 How Bankrate rates Personify